Skatteetaten/skatteetaten.github.io/OpenShift/jenkins.md

 ## Auto-bump version
-We use a maven/gradle plugin in order to automatically figure out thenext version number.
-More details on this process will be revealed when it is opensourced
+We use a maven/gradle plugin in order to automatically figure out the next version number.
+More details on this process will be revealed when it is open sourced.